strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 ---
-title: "How to setup Lexical editor in React Native"
+title: "How to set up Lexical editor in React Native"
-date: 2024-02-06
+date: 2024-02-21
 description: We will look at how to build a rich text editor in React Native using lexical editor, with the help of react-native-webview.
 tags:
   - react-native
-draft: true
 ---

 So you have a web app that uses Lexical editor and now you want to build the same editor on React Native, or maybe you just want to build a rich text editor in React Native using Lexical.